rparkins999/CalendarTrigger/README.md

 ACCESS_NOTIFICATION_POLICY
 This is needed to enable CalendarTrigger to set and clear Do Not Disturb mode on those versions of Android which support it: if this permission is denied, it will revert to the behaviour on earlier versions of Android which only allow it to set the ringer to vibrate or silent, and the Do Not Disturb options on the Event Start Action screen will be disabled.

-READ_CONTACTS
-WRITE_CONTACTS
+READ_CONTACTS and WRITE_CONTACTS
-These are needed to make the Next Location feature work.
-CalendarTrigger only reads and write its own !NextEventLocation contact and does not read or write any other contacts (it is open source so you can check this).
-If this permission is denied, the Next Location feature is not available and the checkbox for it is disabled on the debugging screen: CalendarTrigger will otherwise work normally.
+Normally Android grants or denies both of these permissions together.
+They are needed to make the Next Location feature work.
+CalendarTrigger only writes its own !NextEventLocation contact and does not write any other contacts (it is open soNormally Android grants or denies both of these permissions together. urce so you can check this).
+It may also read any other contact referred to by the _@label firstname lastname_ feature described above.
+If these permissions are denied, the Next Location feature is not available and the checkbox for it is disabled on the debugging screen: CalendarTrigger will otherwise work normally.

-WRITE_EXTERNAL_STORAGE
+READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE
-This is needed to enable CalendarTrigger to write a log file or a settings file.
-If you never enable logging or save settings, it isn't needed; if this permission is denied, logging cannot be enabled and settings cannot be saved.
+Normally Android grants or denies both of these permissions together.
+They are needed to enable CalendarTrigger to access a log file or a settings file or its database of floating time events.
+If you never enable logging or save settings, and do not use floating time events, they are not needed; if WRITE_EXTERNAL_STORAGE permission is denied, logging cannot be enabled, the log cannot be cycled, settings cannot be saved, and floating time events cannot be created.
+If READ_EXTERNAL_STORAGE permission is denied, the log cannot be shown, the log cannot be cycled, settings cannot be restored, and any previously created floating time events are ineffective.
 If you enable logging, you need to clear the log file from time to time, otherwise it will fill up memory.
 If log cycling is enabled, CalendarTrigger will periodically delete log entries more than 24 hours old.

 ACCESS_FINE_LOCATION
 This is needed to enable CalendarTrigger to detect when the device has moved by a sufficient distance after the end of an event: if this permission is denied, the option is disabled, but CalendarTrigger will otherwise work normally.